Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Simulation Study

 \subsection{\textit{Simulation Analysis}}

-In each Monte Carlo sample, we estimated the average treatment effect $\psi = E(Y^1 - Y^0) = 6$ using the inverse probability weighted estimator, the g computation estimator, augmented inverse probability weights, and targeted minimum loss-based estimation under two settings: ($i$) only the true confounder data $C$ were available and used to specify all models (parametric and nonparametric), and ($ii$) only the transformed confounder data $Z$ were available and used to specify all models (parametric and nonparametric).
+In each Monte Carlo sample, we estimated the average treatment effect $\psi = E(Y^1 - Y^0) = 6$ using g computation, inverse probability weighting, augmented inverse probability weighting, and targeted minimum loss-based estimation under two settings: ($i$) only the simple confounder data $C$ were available and used to specify all models (parametric and nonparametric), and ($ii$) only the transformed confounder data $Z$ were available and used to specify all models (parametric and nonparametric).

 Parametric models were implemented as generalized linear models, with a binomial distribution and logistic link for the exposure, and a Gaussian distribution and identity link for the outcome model.
-Nonparametric estimation was accomplished using the Super Learner algorithm with a diverse library of candidate algorithms listed in Table \ref{T1}.
+As described above, these parametric models are correctly specified when the simple confounders are used, but highly misspecified when the transformed confounders are used.

+Nonparametric estimation was accomplished via a stacking algorithm (Super Learner).\cite{vanderLaan2007} To explore the importance of the selected algorithm, we implemented a wide variety of different stacking algorithms that included different sets of base algorithms.
+Full details on all variations of the stacking algorithms explored are available in the Online Web Supplement.
+Here, we focus on stacked generalizations that included: \begin{itemize} \item[version 1)] ($i$) random forests with 500 trees, random subspace selection value of two, and a minimum node size of 30 and 60; ($ii$) the extreme gradient boosting algorithm with 500 trees, a maximum tree depth of 4, shrinkage parameter of 0.1, and minimum node size of 30 and 60. \item[version 2)] Both random forests and extreme gradient boosting included in version 1, as well as ($iii$) generalized additive models with univariate smoothing splines with effective degrees of freedom between 3 and 8. \end{itemize}

+We also explored estimating the average treatment effects of interest with the stacking algorithms in version 2 that included 2-way interactions between all four confounders in the adjustment set.
+For all stacking algorithms, cross validation was used to compute the learner weights with fold sizes of $K = 10, 5,$ and $5$ for the sample sizes 200, 1200, and 5000, respectively.\cite{Naimi2018} For each machine learning based doubly robust estimator, we also explored the impact of sample splitting.\cite{Rinaldo2018,Zivich2020} This procedure involves splitting the sample into $K$ equal size folds, fitting models for $f(\mathbf{C})$ and $g(X,\mathbf{C})$ in one fold, using these models to predict exposure and outcome values in all remaining folds, and then repeating the process with the folds switched.
+The final effect estimate is computed over the entire sample as usual.